nank1ro/color_picker/README.md

 # color_picker

-A MacOS only plugin that shows the native color picker.
+A MacOS only Flutter plugin that shows the native color picker.
 Used in the [DevTools app](https://github.com/nank1ro/devtools)

 ## Getting Started